Thyroglossal duct cyst

 At MR imaging, thyroglossal duct cysts demonstrate low signal intensity with T1-weighted sequences and high signal intensity with T2-weighted sequences and do not restrict diffusion.
 The wall of a thyroglossal duct cyst can be thick, with rim enhancement, on both CT and MR images if the cyst is currently or was previously infected.

-Complete resection of the cyst and duct up to the foramen caecum is curative.
+Complete resection of the cyst and duct up to the foramen cecum is curative.
 The Sistrunk procedure includes resection of the middle third of the hyoid bone.
 There is small risk of recurrence (approximately 2-3%).